leancodepl/chat/README.md

 ### Push notifications

 LeanCode.Chat is set up to send push notifications to users assuming the project has FCM configured with the help of the `LeanCode.Chat.FCM` package.
 Push notifications can be localized on a per-user basis which means the core application project should implement `IChatPushNotificationsLocalizer`.
 The interface also provides flexibility of setting the title of the notification e.g. based on the conversation metadata.

+You can opt out from sending default notification by setting `SendNotificationOnNewMessage` property in `ChatConfiguration` to `false`.